 The Health and Safety at Work Act 1974 was established to protect workers from all types of risks in the workplace.
-The Noise at Work Regulations 2005 specifically addresses risks pertaining to hearing.
+The Control of Noise at Work Regulations 2005 specifically addresses risks pertaining to hearing.

 In order to comply with both of these regulations, employers are required to put reasonable measures in place to reduce the impact of loud noises in the workplace.
 These measures may include:

-- Making sure that all equipment is well maintained to prevent high-pitched sounds typically of faulty equipment.
+- Making sure that all equipment is well maintained to prevent high-pitched sounds typically from faulty equipment.

 - Use sound absorption materials to muffle loud noises.